black willow

 Colors

-Dark brown to nearly black bark; bright green leaves with lighter green undersides; yellowish-green spring flowers
+Dark brown to near-black furrowed bark; bright green leaves with paler, silvery undersides; yellowish-green spring catkins

 Key Features

-- Deeply furrowed, dark bark on mature specimens
+- Deeply furrowed, dark brown to black bark on mature trees

 - Long, narrow lance-shaped leaves with finely serrated edges